 Who is this course for?

 People who want a practical, experiential introduction to Restorative Circles as a community dialogue process, including learning ‘hosting’ skills.
-The calls will be interactive.
+It’s an interactive audio-visual course over the period of six weeks.
 We ask that you agree to attend at least five of the six sessions.
 If you are going to miss more than one session, we ask that you book on a later cycle.
 In order to create a safe space for sharing, we will only be sharing recordings of the sessions with attendees on the course i.e. there isn’t a ‘watch only’ option.
-To give attention to each person on the course, we are limiting the total number of participants to 16.
+To give attention to each person on the course, we are limiting the total number of participants to 20.

 About the trainers